 Is your business resilient?
 How would you know?
 What standard would you use to measure its resiliency?
 Why should you care?
 The term “resilience” has become something of a buzzword in business, used so much that its meaning is diluted to the point of becoming almost meaningless.
 Business resiliency should be of great concern to the leadership of the business, to its employees, and to its customers.
 It’s a state of being and a state of mind.
+Download a FREE template to assess your company’s current resilience and provide some valuable insight into your current state of affairs.

 Let’s start with defining our term.
 Webster gives two definitions of resilience: